Co-creating music with Agents

 The UI streams Claude's reasoning as it jams with you.
 You see "Listening...
 Heard C major chord...
 Adding bass line to complement" so the collaboration feels transparent.
 The circular flow (you play, Claude responds, you hear and react, Claude adapts) creates the feeling of jamming with another musician rather than issuing commands to a generator.

-You can email me here.
-I’m pretty active on Twitter, occasionally pop into LinkedIn, and surfing the internet through Are.na.
+You can email me.
+I’m active on Twitter, occasionally on LinkedIn, and surfing the internet on Are.na.

-You can email me here.
-I’m pretty active on Twitter, occasionally pop into LinkedIn, and surfing the internet through Are.na.
+You can email me.
+I’m active on Twitter, occasionally on LinkedIn, and surfing the internet on Are.na.